Xilinx/Vitis_Libraries/docs/getting-started-with-vitis-vision.rst

 Getting Started with Vitis Vision
 #################################

-This chapter provides details on using xfOpenCV in the Vitis™ environment.
-The following sections would provide a description of the methodology to create a kernel, corresponding host code and a suitable makefile to compile an xfOpenCV kernel for any of the supported platforms in Vitis.
+This chapter provides details on using Vitis Vision in the Vitis™ environment.
+The following sections would provide a description of the methodology to create a kernel, corresponding host code and a suitable makefile to compile an Vitis Vision kernel for any of the supported platforms in Vitis.
 The subsequent section also explains the methodology to verify the kernel in various emulation modes and on the hardware.